FrostSpades/ctf-writeups/texsawctf-2025/pwn/ez_ROP.md

 payload = b"\x90" * 32
 ```

-Now we need to craft a read call to the beginning of the .data section to create our struct.
+Now we need to craft a read call that sends data to the beginning of the .data section (address `0x404000`) to create our struct.
 Luckily, as discussed earlier, we can just set `RBP` to `0x20` bytes above the desired `RSI` address and then jump directly
 to line `0x40110a` to perform the read.
 We also need to add a random value for `pop rbp` because the function ends
 with a `pop rbp` instruction.